meauxses/UtilitiesGo/README.md

 # UtilitiesGo

-This is a compilation of data structures and algorithms intended for personal inventory and potential use.
+This is a compilation of data structures and algorithms intended for personal reference and potential growth into a compendium of boilerplate code.